Scientific studies show that bruxism responds well to hypnotherapy.

 I also offer hypnotherapy for bruxism / tooth grinding online, using vsee, whatsapp, zoom.
 Please get in touch for details.

 I’ve seen people who have been grinding their teeth literally to pieces.
-Some have been waking up spitting bits of fractured teeth into their pillows.
+Some have found themselves waking up and spitting bits of fractured teeth into their pillows.
+I’ve worked with people who have dislocated their jaws in their sleep through the pressure of clenching and grinding over time.
 Bruxism doesn’t just damage teeth, given time, it quite literally destroys them.

-Hypnotherapy could help you to bin that habit once and for all.
-Others have found that hypnotherapy has saved their teeth from being ground to a pulp and you could too.
+Don’t let it get to that stage.
+Hypnotherapy for tooth grinding could help you to bin that habit once and for all.
+Others in Reading, Oxford and around the world (using zoom) have found that hypnotherapy has saved their teeth from being ground to a pulp and you could too.

 Hypnosis is recognised as an effective treatment for bruxism

 Hypnotherapy isn’t magic but it is increasingly recognised as being an effective therapy for bruxism.
 You needn’t take my word for it, even the professionals think so…

 The Bruxism Association was established by dentists who were concerned at the number of their patients who were systematically destroying their teeth.

 This organisation suggests that hypnosis is an effective treatment for the condition and even sells CDs on its site.
 I wouldn’t recommend the purchase of CDs, however.
 They’re generally less effective than the personalised approach offered by seeing a therapist face to face.

 Clients do tend to have a modicum of control over bruxism and jaw-clenching during the day but there are times when the conscious mind drifts and the old habits reassert themselves.
 It seems to be impossible to end the habit, the urge, to be in control all of the time.